R-Gaurav/train-delay-estimation/doc/Tutorial.md

 From other terminal:

-4> Execute: `curl http://127.0.0.1:5000/12307` to get the predicted late minutes of train 12307 on current date.
+4> Execute: `curl http://127.0.0.1:5000/12307` to get the predicted late minutes at all the in-line stations of train 12307 on current date.

-5> Execute: `curl http://127.0.0.1:5000/12307/2018-07-23` to get predicted late minutes of train 12307 on date 23rd July 2018.
+5> Execute: `curl http://127.0.0.1:5000/12307/2018-07-23` to get predicted late minutes at all the in-line stations of train 12307 on date 23rd July 2018.

 6> Execute `curl http://127.0.0.1:5000/12307/ALD/today` to get predicted late minutes of train 12307 at station ALD (Allahabad) on current date.